 5. Experience a Wine Safari in Svätý Jur

-Wine tasting on a jeep, an authentic ride across vineyards, a cheese snack, quality wine from Svätý Jur.
+Wine tasting on a jeep, an authentic ride across vineyards, a cheese snack in Svätý Jur.

 Minimum number of persons: 8.
 Suitable also for stag parties.